StackStorm/st2docs/docs/source/upgrade_notes.rst

 * |st2| timers moved from ``st2rulesengine`` to ``st2timersengine`` process in ``v2.9``.
 Moving timers
-  out of rules engine allows scaling rules and timers independently. ``st2timersengine`` is the new process that schedules all the user timers. ``st2timersengine`` is the new process that schedules all the user timers.
+  out of rules engine allows scaling rules and timers independently. ``st2timersengine`` is the new process that schedules all the user timers.
 Please note that when upgrading from older versions, you will need to carefully accept changes to ``st2.conf`` file.
 Otherwise, you risk losing access to ``st2`` database in MongoDB.

   ..
 Warning